fszale/school-of-titans/docs/tools.md

 - Get a universal insurance policy with a cash savings guaranteed rate but only if you are in your early 20s (insurance costs less when you are young)

 This is it, a simple system to improve odds of financial well being and secure retirement.

+If you want to build wealth, I recommend you read Naval Ravikant's twitter thread titled ["How to Get Rich (without getting lucky)"](https://twitter.com/naval/status/1002103360646823936).
 ### Business writing
 Great business writing is about clarity and persuasion.